screeps/docs/api/source/StructureController.md

 ERR_NOT_OWNER | You are not the owner of this controller.
 ERR_BUSY | There is another room in safe mode already.
 ERR_NOT_ENOUGH_RESOURCES | There is no safe mode activations available.
-ERR_TIRED | The previous safe mode is still cooling down.
+ERR_TIRED | The previous safe mode is still cooling down, or the controller is `upgradeBlocked`, or the controller is downgraded for 5000 ticks or more.
 {% endapi_return_codes %}